NCAR/CUPiD/RunExternalPackages.md

 Note: you can run CVDP by turning on `run_cvdp` in the ADF section of the config file, and then running ADF as described above.
 [More information on CVDP](https://github.com/NCAR/CVDP)

+For ADF, LDF, and CVDP, you can re-run the `run_adf_diag` commands above if the run is interrupted before it finishes and the packages will look for existing files and continue computations where they left off.

 ### Run ILAMB
 Follow instructions that were printed when you generated the ILAMB config file, eg something like this:
 `conda activate cupid-analysis`